 Just as a bird must fly, a fish must swim, a creative must make things, or something just feels terribly out of balance.

-After a 25 year journey, traveling many roads, and working shoulder to shoulder with people in all walks of life, I’ve come to an unshakable truth about human beings:
+After decades of traveling many career paths, and working shoulder to shoulder with people in all walks of life, I’ve come to an unshakable truth about human beings:

-After a long conversation with my amazing and wonderful wife, we decided it was time for me to follow what I felt I was here to do.
+After a long conversation with my amazing and wonderful wife, we decided it was time for me to follow what I knew I was here to do.

 I left my cushy corporate job, and all familiar roads to set off on a new path.

-Being who I always was from the start, and inspiring others to do the same.
+Consistently bringing my great work into the world, and inspiring others to do the same.